reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   echo "screendump snap.ppm" | nc -N -U qemu.monitor

-In the following example, we'll redirect the monitor to stdio and take a screenshot after 10 seconds.
+In the following example, we'll redirect the monitor to stdio and take a screenshot after 10 seconds:

 .. code:: shell